Lead Nurturing: The Biggest Challenges & Mistakes

-Lead nurturing is a vital part of B2B marketing because it‘s a key strategy in driving prospective customers towards a purchase decision.
+Lead nurturing is a key strategy in driving prospective customers towards a purchase decision.
 When done right, it can eventually turn prospects into loyal customers who will contribute to sustainable revenue for the long run.

 A good lead nurturing program has the following: